baoxingsong/AnchorWave/README.md

 make
 ```
 You will get an executable file named ```anchorwave ```.
 If you would like to move ```anchorwave``` to a new place, please always put ```configure``` and ```anchorwave``` into the same folder.
+The code has been tested under Ubuntu 20.2 and CentOS 7 with intel/AMD CPU.
+It should work well on other REDHAT or Debian based Linux Distributions.

 ## Usage
 In general, totally four commands are need to run through the whole pipeline.
 1) extract CDS